nimra936/Gandhara_Art-Gen/README.md

 ---

-## 🙏 Acknowledgements
-Model Source: RunwayML / Stable Diffusion v1.5

-Diffusers Library: Hugging Face

-Gandhara Art References: Museum archives, Taxila relics, and academic works on Greco-Buddhist art.
----

 ## 🔮 Future Improvements
-Prompt Expansion with AI: Integrate a lightweight language model to help users enhance their prompts for more detailed and accurate artwork.
+-Prompt Expansion with AI: Integrate a lightweight language model to help users enhance their prompts for more detailed and accurate artwork.

-Web-Based Interface: Build a simple Streamlit or Gradio web app for easier access beyond Colab notebooks.
+-Web-Based Interface: Build a simple Streamlit or Gradio web app for easier access beyond Colab notebooks.

-Style Fine-Tuning: Optionally fine-tune the model on authentic Gandharan art images for even more accurate cultural output.
+-Style Fine-Tuning: Optionally fine-tune the model on authentic Gandharan art images for even more accurate cultural output.